88lex/sasync/README.md

 *  **Auto calc the number of SAs required**:  Calculates the size of the SOURCE and DESTINATION for each pair in the set.* file, then estimates the number of SAs required based on the --max-transfer setting.

+*  The default **filter** file excludes some system files.
+Open and customize it to suit your own needs.

 *  **Flexible unlimited rclone flags in the set files**:  Add multiple rclone flags to each/all pairs in the set.* file.
 Flags in the set file will override flags in the config file.